blazium-engine/blazium-docs/contributing/workflow/bug_triage_guidelines.rst

 Roadmaps
 ~~~~~~~~~~

-We have a set of `Roadmaps <https://blazium.app/roadmaps>` showing what we have done and what we ahve planned.
+We have a set of `Roadmaps <https://blazium.app/roadmaps>` showing what we have done and what we have planned.
 .. `Milestones <https://github.com/godotengine/godot/milestones>`_ are used for
 .. some issues and all PRs.